nayemDevs/dokan-menu-hider/README.md

 # Dokan-tab-remover
-You can remove tab from product edit page and also from single product apge
+You can easily remove seller dashboard menu by using this plugin.